 Pocket squares are a fashion accessory with a long and storied history.
 Initially worn by wealthy gentlemen of the Victorian era to signify their status, pocket squares are seen as timeless classics.
 They add a touch of color and texture to suits and jackets, adding character and personality that can otherwise be lacking in formal attire.

 With so many unique styles and designs available, there’s a pocket square for everyone—meaning even the most conservative dressers can benefit from some contemporary flare.

 Business Casual Ties

 Accessories for men can also include ties, which are essential for any professional event.
 Choose classic and timeless colors like navy blue or grey to achieve a polished look that exudes professionalism.
 When wearing a tie, ensure it matches the occasion perfectly and is styled appropriately.

-With these simple tips and guidelines, you’ll be able to build up a savvy business casual wardrobe that is versatile, comfortable, and polished!
+With these simple tips and guidelines, you’ll be able to build up a savvy business wardrobe that is versatile, comfortable, and polished!
 Whether you’re new to business casual clothing or are just looking for some fresh ideas for your next office outfit, remember to pay attention to the little details so that you always look your best at work.

 Try a smart trilby or bowler style if you want to pair your hat with a formal suit.
 Be sure to think about the fabric, too—wool felt and leather are both elegant options with an air of sophistication.

 Don’t overlook your socks when it comes to men’s business styling.
 Opt for plain cotton socks in neutral tones like black, white, or grey—this will keep your look timeless and professional.

 If you want to add a dash of personality without compromising the business style code, opt for subtle patterns or colored socks.
 Contrasting hues such as navy blue or dark brown are practical options that will ensure you still look sharp in the office.

 Remember to ensure your socks fit properly and match your trousers and shoes.